Avant2Go Review: My Experience with Avant2Go (2026)

 Municipality RequestLetter to the Urban Municipality of Ljubljana

-Formal request to the Municipality concerning loss of access to Avant2Go after I challenged incorrect mileage charges (600 km per day shown at booking vs 200 km per day applied), which the company later confirmed as an error, followed by immediate termination of my account on the next working day despite four years of prior use.
+Formal request to the Municipality concerning loss of access to Avant2Go following a dispute over mileage charges (600 km per 24 hours shown at booking vs 200 km per day later applied), which the company later said resulted from an error, and the subsequent termination of my account on the next working day after my complaint, despite more than four years of prior use.

-Read full request letter View full timeline →Avant2Go: A Public-Private Partnership with the City of Ljubljana
+Read full request letter View full timeline →Avant2Go and the City of Ljubljana: Concession / Public-Private Partnership Context

 Why does this matter?